liannmaka/LocateMe/README.md

 Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).

 # LocateMe
-A web application that utilizes interactive maps to pinpoint a user's location and seamlessly send the data to the backend using REST API
+A web application that utilizes interactive map to pinpoint a user's location and seamlessly send the data to the backend using REST API